 The main goal of making your website mobile friendly is to ensure that your website scales to fit the screen of any mobile device.
 The above techniques can help with the layout, content size, and width when transitioning from desktop to mobile.

 To ensure that your website is mobile friendly, pick up your mobile device and ask yourself the following questions:

 - Does my website load in less than three seconds?

 - Does my website draw attention to the key selling points or message?

 - Is it easy to recognize and activate the call to action?

 - Does it provide a good user experience?

-- Is it a website you would spend time on if it were not your own?
+- Is it a website you would spend time on?

-If you mostly answered “no,” then it’s time to contact us at Seamgen, we can optimize your site for mobile and capture the traffic and sales you’ve been missing.
-You can also check out how Google’s New Search Update Affects Everybody.
+If you mostly answered “no,” then it’s time to make your website mobile friendly.
+Contact us so we can help optimize your site for mobile devices and capture the traffic and sales you’ve been missing!